-Business Dress: Professional business attire is generally expected of all employees.
-Business attire should include slacks, pantsuits, dresses and skirts of appropriate length, and collared shirts.
-Employees working in the Information and General Services Department are permitted to dress in Business Casual due to the physical nature of their tasks.
-Generally, casual pants or khakis and a collared shirt are acceptable.
-Jeans are permitted when working on projects that require excessive physical labor.
+Business Professional: Business Professional attire is expected of all employees.
+Business attire includes slacks, pantsuits, dresses and skirts of appropriate length, blouses and collared dress shirts and ties.
+Athletic or tennis shoes are not appropriate for Business Professional attire.

+Exceptions: Employees working in the General Services Department are permitted to dress in Business Casual due to the physical nature of their tasks.
+Business Casual attire is permitted when working on projects or events that require excessive physical labor.

 Business Casual: To reward employees for their hard work throughout the week, we offer business casual dress on Fridays to all employees.
 Dress should still be appropriate for the office environment and acceptable for visitors or impromptu meetings.
-Jeans may be worn, with the provision that they are clean, have no holes, and are in good repair.
+Jeans and athletic or tennis shoes may be worn, with the provision that they are clean, have no holes, and are in good repair.
 FAWIC logo shirts are encouraged on Business Casual days.
-Shirts or sweaters should not contain graphics or language that is questionable.
+Shirts or sweaters should not contain graphics or language that is unprofessional.